ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 ## Learned Insights

 Surprising nobody, the more information the compiler is allowed to accrue (the Lambda design), the better its ability to make the code fast.
 What might be slightly more surprising is that a **slim**, **compact** layer of type erasure -- not a bulky set of Virtual Function Calls (C++03 `shared_ptr` Rosetta Code design) -- does not actually cost much at all (Lambdas with `std::function_ref`).
-This points out something else that's part of the ISO C proposal for Closures (but not formally in its wording): Wide Functin Pointers.
+This points out something else that's part of the ISO C proposal for Closures (but not formally in its wording): Wide Function Pointers.

 The ability to make a thin `{ some_function_type* func; void* context; }` type backed by the compiler in C would be extremely powerful.
 Martin Uecker has a proposal that has received interest and passing approval in the Committee, but it would be nice to [move it along in a nice direction](/_vendor/future_cxx/papers/C%20-%20Functions%20with%20Data%20-%20Closures%20in%20C.html#appendix-wide.function.pointer).
 My suggestion is having `%` as a modifier, so it can be used easily since wide function pointers are an extremely prevalent concept.
 Being able to write something like the following would be very easy and helpful.